Bernadette Ridge MBACP

 - Registered Member of The Association for Person Centred Therapy Scotland

 - Registered member of the PVG (Protection of Vulnerable Groups)

-In addition to my private practice, I work voluntary for the Tom Allan Centre (counselling service for Crossreach) in Glasgow
+In addition to my private practice, I work voluntary in the Tom Allan Centre (Counselling service for Crossreach) in Glasgow

 Areas of counselling I deal with